spottedmahn/experiments-2020/java-tests-issue/README.md

 ## The problem

 Unhandled Exceptions in `@BeforeAll` doesn't tell me what's going on.
-It just exists and puts a useless error message in the output window.
+It just exits and puts a less than useful error message in the output window.

 ![](readme-resources/2020-01-22-09-48-28.png)